quicwg/base-drafts/draft-ietf-quic-transport.md

 proceeds with the handshake ({{handshake}}).
 This commits the server to the version that the client selected.

+A client MUST discard a Version Negotiation packet that does not contain Packet Number and Version fields that match those fields in a packet that the client previously sent.
+This doesn't guarantee that the Version Negotiation packet is genuine, but it reduces the chances that the packet is spoofed.

-When the client receives a Version Negotiation packet from the server, it should select an acceptable protocol version.
-If the server lists an acceptable version, the client selects that version and reattempts to create a connection using that version.
-Though the contents of a packet might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
-Packets MUST continue to use long headers and MUST include the new negotiated protocol version.
+A client that receives a valid Version Negotiation packet selects an acceptable protocol version from those listed by the server.
+The client then reattempts to create a connection using that version.
+Though the contents of a packet might not change in response to version negotiation, a client MUST choose a new packet number it uses on every packet it sends.

+If the server does not list an acceptable version, the client MAY ignore the Version Negotiation packet.
+This might reduce the likelihood that a spoofed Version Negotiation packet can be used to disrupt connection establishment.

 The client MUST use the long header format and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server